 Indicators: Border Procedure: General 1.
-Do border authorities receive written instructions on the referral of asylum competent authorities? seekers to the ⊠ Yes ☐ No 2.
+Do border authorities receive written instructions on the referral of asylum competent authorities? seekers to the ⊠ Yes □ No 2.
 Can an application made at the border be examined in substance during a bord er procedure? ⊠ Yes ⊠ No 3.
-Is there a maximum time-limit for border procedures laid down in the law?
-If yes, what is the maximum time-limit? ☐ Yes ☐ No 20 days
+Is there a maximum time limit for a first instance decision laid down in the law?
+If yes, what is the maximum time limit? ☐ Yes ☐ No 20 days

 Switzerland has no land border with third countries.
 All neighbouring states are Schengen and Dublin Member States.
-There is therefore no special procedure at land borders; persons who request asylum at the border or following their detention for illegal entry in the vicinity of the border shall normally be assigned by the competent authorities to a reception and processing centre, where they enter the same procedure as any other asylum seeker.184 However, since the summer of 2016 this has not always been guaranteed in practice at the southern Swiss border with Italy (see Access to the Territory).
+There is therefore no special procedure at land borders; persons who request asylum at the border or following their detention for illegal entry in the vicinity of the border shall normally be assigned by the competent authorities to a reception and processing centre, where they enter the same procedure as any other asylum seeker.189 However, since the summer of 2016 this has not always been guaranteed in practice at the southern Swiss border with Italy.
+In 2017, the number of removals at the Southern border - in particular in Chiasso - remained important compared to the situation prior to summer 2016 (see Access to the Territory).